public-key-cryptography/public-key-editor/README.md

-	** Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software because a private key was modified in one of the 17 public key ciphers but mes- sages saved on users' computers will still be decryptable because file encryption uses private key cryptography.
+	** Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software if the maximum number of ciphers is used because a private key was modified in one of the 17 public key ciphers but messages saved on users' computers will still be decryptable be- cause file encryption uses private key cryptography.